Maui Tropical Fish Guide: 13 Reef Fish You Can See While Snorkeling in Maui

 • Respect the Ocean: Always remember that you are a visitor in the marine environment.
 Do not touch or step on the coral or harass the wildlife.
 Touching or stepping on coral can cause significant damage to these slow-growing structures.

-Corals are alive, not stone, and contact can damage their fragile polyps, weakening the reef around them.
+Corals are alive, not stone, and contact can damage their fragile polyps, weakening the surrounding reef.
 Likewise, disturbing marine animals by chasing, touching, or feeding them can cause stress and interrupt their natural behaviors.

 • Safety First: Safety should always come first when you’re in the water.
 Snorkeling is exciting, but it also has risks.
 The “Safety First” rule includes simple tips to keep your adventure fun and safe.